The New England Journal of Medicine June 03, 2004

 Population

-Stage II and III colon cancer patients
+Patients with stage II or III colon cancer

 Comparator